soundpress/RulesOfNYC/docs/c19/index.rst

    (3) Bicycles permitted on both sides of 40-foot wide one-way roadways.
 Any person operating a bicycle upon a roadway that carries traffic in one direction only and is at least 40 feet wide may ride as near as is practicable to either the left or the right hand curb or edge of such roadway, provided that bicycles are not prohibited from using said roadway.

-   (4) Bicycle safety poster.
+   (4) Business using a bicycle for commercial purposes.

-      (i) For purposes of this subsection, a "business using a bicycle for commercial purposes" shall mean a person, firm, partnership, joint venture, association, corporation, or other entity that engages in the course of its business, either on behalf of itself or others, in delivering packages, parcels, papers or articles of any type by bicycle.
-This paragraph (4) shall not apply to persons under the age of sixteen who use a bicycle only to deliver daily newspapers or circulars.
+      (i) Definitions.
+For purposes of this paragraph, the following terms have the following meanings:

+         (A) "Business using a bicycle for commercial purposes" means a person, firm, partnership, joint venture, association, corporation, or other entity that, either on behalf of itself or others, delivers packages, parcels, papers or articles of any type by bicycle.

+         (B) "Bicycle operator" means a person who delivers packages, parcels, papers, or articles of any type by bicycle on behalf of a business using a bicycle for commercial purposes and who is paid by such business.

+      (ii) Registration information.
+A business using a bicycle for commercial purposes that does not have a site within the City of New York that is open and available to the public must register with the Department and provide, upon a form prescribed by the Department, the following information:

+         (A) the name under which such business is authorized to do business in the State, pursuant to the Business Corporation Law;

+         (B) the name of the owner of such business;

+         (C) the registered agent upon whom process against such business may be served and the address of such agent, or, if the business has designated the Secretary of State as its agent for receiving such process, the post office address to which the Secretary of State may mail a copy of such process;

+         (D) the list of entities such business is providing services for;

+         (E) the roster with such business’s bicycle operator information as required by § 10-157(d) of the New York City Administrative Code, and

+         (F) any other information requested by the Department.

-      (ii) Every business using a bicycle for commercial purposes shall post one or more bicycle safety posters at each business site using the bicycle for commercial purposes.
+      (iii) Bicycle safety poster or notice.
+Every business using a bicycle for commercial purposes must post at least one bicycle safety poster at each business site using a bicycle for commercial purposes; provided, however, that if such business has only a post office address within the City, such business must provide a written notice to each of its bicycle operators.

-      (iii) The bicycle safety poster shall be in English, Spanish and any other language spoken predominately by any bicycle operator utilized by the business.
-It shall be clear, prominent, and large enough to be visible to the bicycle operators and patrons of the business, however, at a minimum the poster must be in size 10 font on 11x17 size paper.
+         (A) The bicycle safety poster or notice must be in English, Spanish and any other language spoken predominately by any bicycle operator utilized by the business.
+The poster must be clear, prominent, and large enough to be visible to the bicycle operators and patrons of the business; however, the size of the poster must be printed in at least 10 point font and on paper that is at least 11 inches x 17 inches.

-      (iv) The poster shall be printed in a manner to be legible even to the colorblind.
+         (B) The poster must be printed in a manner so as to be legible even to people who are colorblind.

-      (v) An example of the poster shall be made available on the Department's website.
+         (C) An example of the type of poster required to be posted must be made available on the Department's website.

-      (vi) The poster shall consist of a header or title, which shall appear at the top of the poster, Sections 1 through 4, and a footer, which shall appear at the bottom of the poster, as more fully described below:
+         (D) The poster must consist of a header or title, which will appear at the top of the poster, Sections 1 through 4, and a footer, which will appear at the bottom of the poster, as more fully described below:

-         (A) Header/Title: Commercial Bicyclist Safety
+            1. Header/Title: Commercial Bicyclist Safety

-         (B) Section 1: This poster must be displayed where delivery cyclists will easily see it.
-Sections § 10-157 and § 10-157.1 of the New York City Administrative Code regulate businesses using a bicycle for commercial purposes.
+            2. Section 1: This poster must be displayed where delivery cyclists will easily see it.
+Sections 10-157 and 10-157.1 of the New York City Administrative Code regulate businesses using a bicycle for commercial purposes.
 The responsibilities listed below are imposed by law.
 Failure to comply with these requirements may subject violators to legal sanctions.

-         (C) Section 2: Commercial bicyclists must obey all traffic laws and rules.
+            3. Section 2: Commercial bicyclists must obey all traffic laws and rules.
 These laws include, but are not limited to, the following requirements:

                • Yield to pedestrians.

                • Ride in the direction of traffic

                • Stay off the sidewalk

                • Stop at all red lights and stop signs

                • Do not wear more than one earphone while riding

                • Use a white headlight and red taillight at night

-         (D) Section 3: Commercial bicyclists must:
+            4. Section 3: Commercial bicyclists must:

-            •   Wear retro-reflective upper body apparel with the business's name and bicyclist's 3 -digit ID number on the back in lettering at least 1 inch high.
+               • Wear retro-reflective outermost upper body apparel with the business's name and bicyclist's 3 -digit ID number on the back in lettering at least 1 inch high.

-            •   Wear a bicycle helmet in good condition
+               • Wear a bicycle helmet that is in good condition

+                  o Every business using a bicycle for commercial purposes must provide or ensure the availability of protective headgear for each of its bicycle operators at no cost to such operators.

-            •   Carry a business ID card at all times when riding on behalf of the business, which includes the information below:
+               • Carry a business ID card at all times when making deliveries or operating a bicycle on behalf of the business, which includes the information below:

-            •   Business name, address and phone number
+                  o Business name, address and phone number

-            •   Bicyclist's name, photo and 3 -digit ID number
+                  o Bicycle operator's name, photo and 3 -digit ID number

-            •   Business owners must provide the above items.
+               • Every business using a bicycle for commercial purposes must provide the above items.

-         (E) Section 4: Business owners who employ commercial bicyclists must:
+            5. Section 4: Every business using a bicycle for commercial purposes must:

                • Equip each commercial bicycle with the following, in addition to the items required above:

-            •   A bell or other audible device
+                  o A bell or other audible device

-            •   White headlight and red taillight
+                  o White headlight and red taillight

-            •   Reflex reflectors
+                  o Reflex reflectors

-            •   Brakes
+                  o Brakes

-            •   Metal or plastic sign in good condition at least 3 inches by 5 inches with the business's name and a unique bicycle ID number for each bicycle in lettering at least 1 inch high.
-The sign must be affixed to the rear or both sides of the bicycle.

-            •   Make available at the site a roster to include each cyclist's:
+               • Maintain a roster of its bicycle operators, which includes each bicyclist's:

-               •   Name, residence address, date of employment and, where applicable, date of discharge from employment
+                  o Name, home address, employment start date and, where applicable, date of discharge

-               •   Unique 3-digit ID number
+                  o Unique 3-digit ID number

-               •   Confirmation of cyclist's completed review of DOT Commercial Bicyclist Safety course
+                  o Date of completion of DOT Commercial Bicyclist Safety course

-         (F) Footer: For more, please visit nyc.gov/bikes
+            6. Footer: For more information, please visit nyc.gov/bikes

    (5) Additional requirements for pedal-assist bicycles.